 I’m not one to preach, but often receive the question “Why dairy free?”
-For me, it started as an infant milk allergy.
-But there are many different reasons to explore the benefits of a dairy-free diet, which is why So Delicious is launching their 21-Day Dairy-Free Challenge.
+For me, it started as an infant milk allergy that evolved into a different type of allergic reaction.
+But there are many different reasons to explore the benefits of a dairy-free diet, which is why So Delicious is heading into their second year of the 21-Day Dairy-Free Challenge.

 The Challenge will allow you to join thousands of people in trialing dairy-free living.
 And yes, there will be recipes, advice, prizes(!!) … and hopefully some dairy-free benefits that propel you toward your health goals!